 What’s the first thing you think of when you hear “robot” or “robotic automation”?
 Is it a robot from a Sci-Fi movie, perhaps a Kiosk at Mc Donald’s, an automated cooking machine that turns on when designated or maybe even an automated factory comes to mind.
 The reality is that all of these are either in the development or already integrated into society.

-Robotics and automation is something that people 50 years ago could have never imagined and today there’s somewhere close to 1,000,000 automated robotic applications consistently being relied upon.
-About 50% of these are located in Japan and 15% in the U.S. The automobile industry is just one example of how organizations are using robotics to fulfill labour demands, optimize efficiency, reduce human error and save money.
-With millions of cars on the road all built to certain specifications, automobile companies have integrated robotic automation in order to meet growing market demands.
+Robotic automation is something that people 50 years ago could have never imagined, and today there’s somewhere close to 1,000,000 automated robotic applications consistently being relied on.
+50% of these applications are located in Japan and another 15% in the U.S. The automobile industry is just one example of how organizations are using robotics to fulfill labour demands, optimize efficiency, reduce human error and save money.
+With millions of automobiles on the road, all built to precise specifications, the automobile industry is just one example of successfully integrated robotic automation.

-When examining applications and how to implement robotic automation there are 3 factors to consider:
+When examining applications and planning how to implement robotic automation, there are three factors to consider: